-MDHHS CRC Reduction, Increase and Deactivation
+MDHHS CRC Reduction and Deactivation

-MDHHS may reduce or increase the CRC bed-capacity or deactivate a CRC when additional beds are required or full capacity is no longer needed.
+MDHHS may reduce the capacity of or deactivate a CRC when full capacity is no longer needed.
 To maintain the safety of all residents and support resident choice, MDHHS will provide advance notification of intent to reduce capacity or deactivate a CRC.
 The purpose is to ensure the safe transfer or discharge of remaining residents and support the CRC's transition.
-Upon receipt of an advance notification, the CRC must respond with their plan within 10 business days as described below.
+Upon receipt of an advance notification, the CRC must respond with their plan within 10 business days as described below under the CRC Reduction Process or the CRC Deactivation Process.